jamalcopeland/network-security-groups/README.md

 <br />
 <img src="images/ping firewall.png" height="40%" width="50%" alt="Disk Sanitization Steps"/>
 <p>
-  Monitored ICMP activity post firewall configuration in Wireshark by applying a filter for ICMP traffic.
+  Verified firewall rule effectiveness by monitoring ICMP traffic in Wireshark using an icmp filter.
+Confirmed that ICMP Echo Requests were sent but no replies were received due to the block, resulting in 100% packet loss.
 </p>